 Flakka is the most recent synthetic compound that has alarmed the public health sector.
 This new designer drug called alpha-pyrrolidinopentiophenone (alpha-PVP) is a tweaked version of bath salts.
 According to the National Institute of Drug Abuse (NIDA), it is drug use is surging in Florida.

 As alpha-PVP is a stimulant, a state of hyper-stimulation, hallucinations, and paranoia that could result in self-injury and violent aggression is possible.
 This drug has the combined effects of methamphetamine and cocaine without the price tag.
 A gram costs a mere $5.

 In recent news, Flakka was behind a man stabbing and allegedly attempting to eat a Florida couple.
 This shocking behavior has been speculated as one of the harmful effects of using the substance.
 Some have been known to show increased violent behavior, among other effects.

 Flakka has been considered a controlled substance by the Drug Enforcement Administration since 2014.

 Screening Cut-Off and Detection Time

 A standard urine drug test kit does not detect synthetic cathinone found in alpha- pyrrolidinopentiophenone and in other bath salts.
-However, there are now quantitative testing for primary chemicals such as A-PVP, MDPV, DMAA, Methylone, Mephedrone, and Pentedrone.
+However, there is now quantitative testing for primary chemicals such as A-PVP, MDPV, DMAA, Methylone, Mephedrone, and Pentedrone.
 These urine drug tests are called a bath salt drug test kit or Novel Psychoactive Substances (NPS) urine drug test.